okami101/vuetify-admin/docs/guide/admin.md

 > As you can see here, this is a single route which use a fully customizable `AdminLayout` component which allows all children pages to inherit of all admin authenticated structure, with app bar header, sidebar menu, etc. More information [here](crud/layout.md).

-:::tip PAGE TITLE
+::: tip PAGE TITLE
 Use title property inside meta route object for title page.
 This title will be appear on document title as well as admin breadcrumb.
 :::

-:::tip DEFAULT REDIRECT
+::: tip DEFAULT REDIRECT
 Add an automatic redirect on the main parent route towards authenticated home page, i.e. most of the time your dashboard page.
 :::